A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Discussion and Limitations

 \section{Discussion and Limitations}

 A primary limitation of \methodname{} is the additional computation and token overhead introduced by explicitly constructing and maintaining the KG during iterative research.
 Compared to the outline-only variant (\methodname{} w/o KG), KG updates require extra LLM calls for knowledge extraction, relation refinement, and graph consolidation.
-However, our cost analysis in Appendix~\ref{sec:cost_anlysis} indicates that this overhead is modest relative to the dominant Web Search/Crawl pipeline (LLM-based page reading and summarization), which accounts for the majority of end-to-end tokens.
+However, our cost analysis in Appendix~\ref{sec:cost_analysis} indicates that this overhead is modest relative to the dominant Web Search/Crawl pipeline (LLM-based page reading and summarization), which accounts for the majority of end-to-end tokens.
 In particular, the additional tokens attributable to KG maintenance are a small fraction of the total budget, and the early-stopping mechanism further mitigates the impact by reducing unnecessary refinement rounds.

-In addition, the quality of the constructed KG depends on the underlying LLM’s ability to accurately abstract entities and relations from retrieved evidence.
+Additionally, the quality of the constructed KG depends on the underlying LLM’s ability to accurately abstract entities and relations from retrieved evidence.
 Imperfect or biased extractions may propagate into subsequent planning steps and influence exploration trajectories.
+However, our empirical analysis in Appendix~\ref{sec:kg_reliability} shows that the anomaly rate is low ($2.4\%$), and only $0.12\%$ of all triplets are both anomalous and used before self-correction, thanks to the iterative merge-and-update mechanism built into \methodname{}.
 Finally, our work focuses on text-centric deep research benchmarks, and the effectiveness of \methodname{} design in multimodal research settings remains to be explored.
-A qualitative case study illustrating the iterative trajectory is provided in Appendix~\ref{sec:case-study}.